-Students will have the chance to compete in flag football and basketball seasons during the 2023-24 school year, thanks to the school's new intramural program.
-The program is open to students in grade 6 and will offer one/two-day tournaments in other sports throughout the year.
-Seventh and eighth graders will also have access to a spring intramural tennis program and be able to participate in a variety of sports tournaments throughout the year.
+Students will have the chance to compete in flag football, basketball and volleyball seasons during the 2024-25 school year, thanks to the school's new intramural program.
+The program is open to students in grade 6-8 and will offer one/two-day tournaments in other sports throughout the year.
 The intramural program is designed to provide students with a fun and competitive outlet for their athletic abilities, as well as to promote teamwork, sportsmanship and a positive connection to our school.
 Students who participate in the intramural program will have the chance to compete against their peers in a friendly, yet competitive, environment.
 The program will be held after school allowing students to balance their academic and extracurricular commitments.